-Apart from innovating components and their corresponding networks, one major change that IT companies have employed is becoming increasingly user-friendly.
+Apart from innovating components and their corresponding networks, one significant change that IT companies have employed is becoming increasingly user-friendly.
 They’ve begun to accept the reality that not all consumers are particularly tech-savvy.
 One aspect that has experienced arguably the largest shift is setting up a router.

 An Ethernet cable is a type of connector used when attaching one grid device to another, such as a computer and router.
 It is usually bright-colored, to be easily detected, and has a specialized fastener on each end.

-Given its primary purpose, you’ll need to use it to link your internet provider’s modem with the internal port of your Netgear router.
+Given its primary purpose, you’ll need to use it to link your internet provider’s modem with the internal port of your Netgear wireless router.
 This will allow the signal to pass through both these apparatuses and is the first major step to establishing the network.

-In the same way that you activated your mode, you’ll also need to power up your Netgear router.
+In the same way that you activated your mode, you’ll also need to power up your Netgear wireless router.
 Connect it to an available sock and press the power button.
 Additionally, don’t forget to straighten the antennae.
 Wait for a few moments until the LED lights stabilize.
 Once you see this, you should be good to go.

-One of the most important pieces of information you’ll need is the preset wireless setting.
+One of the most critical pieces of information you’ll need is the preset wireless setting.
 Basically, this tells you what the default SSID and password of your wireless router is.
 You’ll need to know this to access the system and consequently change it to your preference.

 Once you locate this code, keep it in a safe place or snap a photo of it.
 You’re going to need this in one of the later actions.